Accelerator Based Atomic Physics

 - Two x-ray detectors can be simultaneously mounted at right angles to the beam axis to observe the decay of excited states in the post-foil beam.

-- The chamber has an exit port for the post foil beam which facilitates further study of the post-foil beam by using electrstatic analyzer and position sensitive detector for post foil charge state analysis.
+- The chamber has an exit port for the post foil beam which facilitates the further study of the post-foil beam by using an Electrostatic analyzer and position sensitive detector for post foil charge state analysis.

-- The base and the top flange of the the chamber has M6 tapped holes at 15 degrees so as to mount different experimental accessories like mounting arrangement for SSBD detectors.
+- The base and the top flange of the chamber has M6 tapped holes at 15 degrees to mount different experimental accessories like mounting arrangement for SSBD detectors.

 Straight and Inclined Electrostatic Analyser